Therapeutic Implications of Child Development for Play Therapy::

 - Identify some play therapy techniques to help children express themselves through play.

 Dr. Heidi Gerard Kaduson is a licensed clinical child psychologist in New York and New Jersey.
 She received her Ph.D. from Fairleigh Dickinson University.
-She specializes in the evaluation and intervention services for children with a variety of behavioral, emotional and learning problems.
-She is obtaining her masters in Psychopharmacology for Prescribing Psychologists.
+She specializes in the evaluation and intervention services for children with a variety of behavioral, emotional, and learning problems.

-Dr. Kaduson uses play therapy for individual counseling, group psychotherapy, and social skills training.
+Dr. Kaduson uses Play Therapy for individual counseling, group psychotherapy, and social skills training.
 She has lectured throughout the world on Play Therapy, Attention Deficit Hyperactivity Disorder, Pervasive Developmental Disorders, and Learning Disabilities.
 She has trained and/or supervised thousands of individuals around the world.
-Dr. Kaduson is Past-President and a past-Member of the Board of Directors of the National Association for Play Therapy, as well as the Director of The Play Therapy Training Institute, Inc.
+Dr. Kaduson is Past-President and a past-Member of the Board of Directors of the National Association for Play Therapy, as well as the Director of The Play Therapy Training Institute.

-Dr. Kaduson is editor and author of many books: The Quotable Play Therapist; The Playing Cure; and 101 Favorite Play Therapy Techniques, 101 More Favorite Play Therapy Techniques, 101 Favorite Play Therapy Techniques, Vol. III, Short Term Play Therapy, Game Play Therapy, Short Term Play Therapy, Second Edition, Contemporary Play Therapy, and Foundations of Play Therapy, Second Edition, Short Term Play Therapy, Third Edition as well as Prescriptive Play Therapy.
-Dr. Kaduson also has a CEU DVD Series entitled Play Therapy for Children with Pervasive Developmental Disorder, as well as a DVD Series entitled Play Therapy for Children with ADHD.
-Dr. Kaduson maintains a private practice in child psychotherapy and play therapy in Monroe Township, New Jersey.
+Dr. Kaduson is editor and author of many books: The Quotable Play Therapist; The Playing Cure; and 101 Favorite Play Therapy Techniques, 101 More Favorite Play Therapy Techniques, 101 Favorite Play Therapy Techniques, Vol. III, Short Term Play Therapy, Game Play Therapy, Short Term Play Therapy, Second Edition, Contemporary Play Therapy, and Foundations of Play Therapy, Second Edition, Short Term Play Therapy, Third Edition, Prescriptive Play Therapy: Tailoring Interventions for Specific Childhood Problems, Play Therapy Across the Lifespan, Play Therapy with Children: Modalities for Change, as well as Play Therapy for Siblings (in press).
+Dr. Kaduson also has a CEU DVD Series entitled Play Therapy for Children with Pervasive Developmental Disorder, as well as a CEU DVD Series entitled Play Therapy for Children with ADHD.
+Dr. Kaduson maintains a private practice in child psychotherapy and Play Therapy in Plainsboro, New Jersey.

 Due to COVID-19 health concerns, this one-time online event has been approved by APT for (4hrs) CONTACT CE Hours.
 The Play Therapy Training Institute is approved by the Association for Play Therapy (APT) Approved Provider 95-002.